 Fold the two strips, so that there is a point made at the fold of the strips, back up to the start where they are taped, going under the second section of strips and over the third.
 This makes the last three points of the star.

 Adjust the points so they are all an even size and match each other.

 There are a couple of ways to complete the star.
 The ends at the final point can be glued together and the excess trimmed off.
 Alternatively, the ends can be tied together and the longer bits shredded to make a tail.
 This star is made from NZ flax which has been dyed red but it could easily be made with other firm strips of different materials.
+The dye used is synthetic dye but they could be coloured with felt pens after the flax has dried too.
 Have fun making them!

 © Ali Brown 2022